anaprikho/printed-hw-segmentation/README.md

 To classify single images you can use the script ``classifier_fcnn.py``, which offers a bunch of options.
 The release binary is a standalone version of this file.

-The ``fontend/`` folder contains a discontinued frontend for interations with the DIVA service framework.

 The ``docker/`` folder contains docker-specific files which are used to generate the docker image of the tool.

-The ``diva-service/`` folder contains example JSON file which can be used to deploy the method on a server running DIVA services.

 _disclaimer:_ The quality of the predictions depends on many factors such as input resolutions, format, colors etc. We do not claim that the models present in this repository perform universally well on all documents.
 The models were train, validated and tested on a private dataset.

-_For word level segmentation, have a look at the ``practical-word-level`` branch._

 ## Source files used in the bachelor theisis

 All requirements can be found in the file `requirements.txt`.

-The model used in this thesis is defined in the file `fcn-light-BA.py`.
+To create feature vectors from the images and subsequently create a model, the code introduced in the file `fcn-light-BA.py` was used.
+The models can be found in the /models directory.

-The `dataset/` directory contains all data created whithin the scope of the bachelor thesis.
+The `dataset/` directory contains all the data collected and created whithin the scope of the bachelor thesis.

 To classify multiple images, the file `test_classifier.py` was used.